nt-hung/nt-hung.github.io/_research/Range-based-target-localization.md

 the target.
 The state of the target typically includes the target’s position, velocity, and possibly acceleration, depending on the model of the target adopted.

-From a theoretical standpoint, the navigation and localization are dual.
+From a theoretical standpoint, the navigation and localization problems are dual.

 Range-based target pursuit is defined as a task of driving the vehicle(s) to converge to and stay in the vicinity of the target.
-The process of purusing the target only useing range information from the vehicle (s) to the target.
-This task is crucial when the entities are in underwater environment where rangeis only able to be measured in a relatively short distance.
+The process of pursuing the target only using range information from the vehicle (s) to the target.
+This task is crucial when the entities are in an underwater environment where range is only able to be measured in a relatively short distance.

 ## Contribution

-We propose a systematic approach to solve the range based simutenous target localization and pursuit using a single or a networked multiple autonomous vehicles.
+We propose a systematic approach to solve the range based simultaneous target localization and pursuit using a single or a networked multiple autonomous vehicles.
 We identify a few sub-problems where we isolate specific technical challenges that are present in this broad problem.
 By studying and solving each sub-problem, we hope to gain insights into a general solution for the original problem.
 Also, while addressing each sub-problem we expect to find as byproducts some interesting